asterick/skiploom/README.md

 ## Differences from AS88
 * @DEF and @MXP only take symbols, behavior may vary
 * labels are local by default
+* iteration counter for DUP* directives are symbols not labels